-The Nebraska Chemigation Act is administered by Nebraska's NRDs and Nebraska Department of Environment & Energy.
-The law requires a person directly involved in calibrating/monitoring a chemigation system to be certified to help ensure that ground and surface waters are not contaminated by backflow of chemicals from irrigation water application systems used to apply crop nutrients and pesticides (chemigation).
+The Nebraska Chemigation Act is administered by Nebraska's NRDs and NDEE.
+The law requires a person directly involved in calibrating/monitoring a chemigation system to be certified to help ensure that groundwater and surface water are not contaminated by backflow of chemicals from irrigation water application systems used to apply crop nutrients and pesticides (chemigation).
 To become a certified applicator, the person applying the chemicals must attend a training session and pass a written exam to verify their knowledge of the Chemigation Act requirements.
 UNL Extension provides training and results of the exam.
 NDEE issues the chemigation applicator certifications to persons who pass the written test.
 CPNRD certification is valid for 4 years, after which renewal permits are required.

+Chemigation Fees

-Chemigation Fees Application fee-\$60 Special permits-\$60 Annual renewal- \$20 Emergency permit- \$500 Emergency permits must be approved within two working days and can't be issued on weekends/holidays.
+Application fee-\$60 Special permits-\$60 Annual renewal- \$20 Emergency permit- \$500 Emergency permits must be approved within two working days and can't be issued on weekends/holidays.
 Permit holders and certified applicators are required to sign all applications.
 If staff is required to make a second trip to complete a chemigation inspection, a \$50 fee is charged to the permit holder/applicator.
 If staff is required to make a third trip, the landowner is charged a fee of \$100.

 FIGURE 11.
-2022 Chemigation Report
+2023 Chemigation Report

 Applications New Renewal Emergency Total Inspections

-Approved 190 2,191 1 2,382 861

-Fees \$11,400 \$45,500 \$500 \$57,400
+Approved 157 2,263 7 2,427 879

+Fees \$10,260 \$45,260 \$3500 \$59,020